-One of the biggest conundrums in personal finance is the question, “is a car an asset?”.
+One of the biggest puzzles in personal finance is the question, “is a car an asset?”.

-A lot of people consider their car an asset but others consider it a liability but for you, is your car an asset or liability?
+Many people consider their car an asset, but others consider it a liability; for you, is your car an asset or liability?

 Is A Car An Asset?

-As I stated earlier, there is no clear definition or rule that answers the question “is a car considered an asset or a liability”.
+As I stated earlier, no clear definition or rule answers the question, “is a car considered an asset or a liability”.

-To get a better understanding of what exactly is an asset and a liability let’s look at the definitions by Investopedia.
+To better understand what exactly an asset and a liability is, let’s look at the definitions by Investopedia.

-According to Investopedia, an asset is anything that is of value or resource of value that can be converted to cash and counts towards your net worth.
+According to Investopedia, an asset is anything of value or resource that can be converted to cash and counts towards your net worth.

 So, looking at these two definitions, a car definitely seems like an asset rather than a liability.

-However, there are a lot of people that define an asset as something that makes you money and a liability as something that takes money away from you.
+However, many people define an asset as something that makes you money and a liability as something that takes money away from you.

 So, is a vehicle an asset that adds to your net worth?
 Let’s dig deeper into this…